Eng0AI/denuvo-slides-template/slides.md

 - As a researcher, you are happy you found the fingerprints, you don't care about patching all of them
 - This makes denuvo so strong
   - they make the easy challenge look hard and the hard challenge look easy

+---
+layout: center
+---

+# Thank you

+Questions?